build-on-aws/java-fm-playground/README.md

 Follow the instructions for your specific OS.

 ### Prerequisites
-- Make sure you have the necessary permissions to execute scripts.
+- Make sure you have the necessary permissions to execute scripts
-- Ensure that all environment variables and dependencies are properly set up.
+- Ensure that all environment variables and dependencies are properly set up
-- JDK installed (at least Java 11)
+- JDK 11 (or higher) installed
-- Maven installed.
+- Maven installed
-- AWS CDK installed.
+- AWS CDK installed
-- Docker installed and running.
+- Docker installed and running
-- An active AWS account with configured credentials.
+- An active AWS account with configured credentials

 ### Linux / MacOS
 To deploy on Linux or MacOS, open your terminal and run the following command: